-The price of gold hit new peaks in world bullion markets on Thursday (27 December) touching five hundred and seventeen dollars an ounce at one point in a new surge reflecting heightened international economic and political fears.
+Background: The price of gold hit new peaks in world bullion markets on Thursday (27 December) touching five hundred and seventeen dollars an ounce at one point in a new surge reflecting heightened international economic and political fears.
 The U.S. dollar also slipped slightly on foreign exchange markets, some still working only part time after the Christmas holiday.

 SYNOPSIS: As the 1970s draw to a close the price of gold can be seen as one of the decade's spectacular economic upheavals.
 Less than ten years ago gold was held at an official thirty five dollars an ounce; that was a price established before the second World War when the American dollar was seen as firm and secure.

 The release of gold onto a 'free' market coincided with a western recession, skyrocketing energy bills and a decline in American's power to influence foreign affairs.
 1979 has been the year in which gold has experienced its largest price rises.
 Since the beginning of the year gold has risen by two hundred and ninety dollars.
 This despite the continuing monthly auctions by the International Monetary Fund and more recently those by the American Treasury.

 As the American dollar has plunged investors have turned to gold.
 And it has not been just the financial experts, taking an interest in gold, the man in the street can now buy South African Krugerrands, Canadian maple leafs and British sovereigns.
 The dollar has been weakening on the world money markets since President Carter's energy speech of July (1979).
 As the dollar fell the gold rush started, with buyers seeking a secure alternative to paper currency.